 To be taken at (country): Nigeria

-About the Award: The award, which is an annual programme of WSCIJ, seeks to honour journalism works with focus on public and or corporate corruption, human rights abuses, or failure of regulatory agencies, published or aired between 4th October 2018 and 3rd October 2019.
+The award, which is an annual programme of WSCIJ, seeks to honour journalism works with focus on public and or corporate corruption, human rights abuses, or failure of regulatory agencies, published or aired between 4th October 2021 and 3rd October 2022.

 This year, applicants for the Television, Radio and Online categories of the award can put in their entries through an online application process.
 The other three categories requiring hard copy submission given the nature of entry processing, are the Print, Photography and Editorial cartoon.